morber11/subscreen/README.md

 ## Output

-Output screenshots can be found easily via the index in `output.json` - e.g index 1 is prefixed with `1-XX-XX-XX-XXX.jpg`, index 2 with `2-XX-XX-XX-XXX.jpg` for easy search
+Output screenshots can be found easily via the index in `output.json` - e.g index 1 is prefixed with `1-XX-XX-XX-XXX.jpg`, index 2 with `2-XX-XX-XX-XXX.jpg` etc...
 ```json
 {
   "video": "video.mp4",